Table of Contents

 Same

-makes a big difference in the error of Saturn's position, but
+difference in the error of Saturn's position, but has no obvious

-no obvious effect on the inner solar system.
-Similar
+effect on the inner solar system.
+Similar comments apply

-comments apply to Galileans and their effects on Jupiter and the
+to Galileans and their effects on Jupiter and the inner solar

-inner solar system.
-Mercury and Uranus also have no
+system.
+Mercury and Uranus also have no obvious effect at

 (see below) downward, say to 7200, to account for the very short